danfuzz/samizdat/doc/samizdat-0.md

 Returns the `n`th (zero-based) element of the given stringlet, as an intlet, if `n` is a valid intlet index into the given stringlet.
-If `n` is not valid (not an intlet, or out of range), then this returns the `notFound` value (an arbitrary value) if supplied, or returns no value at all if not.
+If `n` is not valid (not an intlet, or out of range), then this returns the `notFound` value (an arbitrary value) if supplied, or returns void.

 <br><br>
 ### Primitive Library: Listlets